sobhan-zp/catch-me-if-you-can/Server Program/Node.JS Web Socket Connection/README.md

 ## To run the unit test (mocha has installed locally):

-    1. Install Mocha globally and run 'mocha' in ht folder
+    1. Install Mocha globally (-g), then run 'mocha' in ht folder

-    2. Install Mocha locally and run 'npm test' in ht folder
+    2. Install Mocha locally, then run 'npm test' in ht folder

+    3. Note On Server Testing:

+        there may sometimes be few fail test, because of the delay of the

+        program and database, in this case, try one (few) more time(s).

 ## To run the manual test